mmatongo/site/README.md

 $ ./bin/web
 ```

-The application will be available at [http://localhost:4000](http://localhost:4000).
+The application will be available at [http://localhost:4000](http://localhost:4000) by default.

 The app also accepts an optional `-config` flag to specify the location of the configuration file.
 The default location is `./config/config.yml` so you can run the app with a custom configuration file like so: